Dynamic Logs

 Lightrun eliminates this worry, enabling developers to add logs at runtime and focus only on what they need, when they need it.

-This way, a majority of the logs are never emitted, since they are never written in the first place, which has reduced logging costs by up to 40% for our customers.
+This way, the majority of logs are never emitted since they are never written in the first place, resulting in reduced logging costs by up to 40% for our customers.

 Remote Applications, Local Visibility